brata-hsdc/brata.masterserver/transition/ms_interface.md

 (JIA: Here are some notes from the beginning of last year's API document.)

 * This document describes the API exposed by the Master Server (MS).
 All calls are REST over HTTP using JSON request and response objects.
-* [TODO: Move this document’s contents to Mike’s sequence diagram slides.]
+* [TODO: Move this document's contents to Mike's sequence diagram slides.]
 * TODO: Any problem having port 514 available on the MS for forwarding station logs via syslog?
-Config items for this would be log server IP address and port number; it’s possible log server might be different from MS.
+Config items for this would be log server IP address and port number; it's possible log server might be different from MS.
 * TODO: Low-priority issue (nice-to-have): Create Network Management screen on MS with R/G/Y status for each station, and probably a Reset button for each station that will send it the reset message.
 TODO: Need to specify somewhere that these are the config params for each station:
     * station_id